QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/gf.md

 * to $n_j$ (the maximum of times you want this value)
 * once you multiplied and factorized the result, $a$ in $a * x^i$ is the number of distributions for $n=i$.

-You may also use the other methods like explained on these websites
+You may also use the other methods as explained on these websites

 * [math.mit.edu (slides)](https://math.mit.edu/research/highschool/primes/materials/2018/conf/15-1%20Manne.pdf)
 * [openmathbooks (text)](http://discrete.openmathbooks.org/dmoi2/section-27.html)